Tornadoes of 2022: May 4–6 (United States)

 Radar loop from the NWS Norman radar showing multiple supercells on May 4, 2022.

 On May 4, a moderate risk was issued for an area from Central Oklahoma southward into North Texas, including a 15% risk of tornadoes.
-Multiple tornadic supercells formed that afternoon and evening, several tornadoes tore through the area, including a few that were strong.
+Multiple tornadic supercells formed that afternoon and evening, spawning several tornadoes that tore through the area, including a few that were strong.
 This included a mile-wide EF2 multiple-vortex tornado that caused extensive damage in the town of Seminole, Oklahoma, where multiple homes, businesses, and other buildings were heavily damaged, and some had their roofs torn off.
 Numerous trees and power poles were snapped throughout the town, and several garages and older brick buildings were destroyed.
 An EF0 tornado struck a cannabis farm near the town of Maud, where multiple greenhouses and trailers were destroyed.
 An EF1 tornado damaged homes, power poles, and trees in Cromwell, while another EF2 tornado caused significant damage to a business, homes, outbuildings, and trees along an unusual looping path as it clipped the east edge of Earlsboro.

 Low-end EF3 damage to a large metal power pole near Lockett, Texas.